SophiaPx/SophiaPx.github.io/_news/announcement_12.md

 ---

-Our paper on [overthinking in reasoning models](https://arxiv.org/abs/2504.13367) got accepted to CoLM!
+Our paper on [overthinking in reasoning models](https://arxiv.org/abs/2504.13367) got accepted to COLM!